bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 CRUD Rest-API for Providers
 -----------------------------------

-The range of REST API methods described below allow to create or delete a provider, get the information on the provider, get the list of providers in the system, test connection to a provider.
+The range of REST API methods described below allows to create or delete a provider, get the information on the provider, get the list of providers in the system, test connection to a provider.

 .. csv-table::  Provider fields
   :header: "Field", "Format",  "Description", "Requirements"